Where to go Hiking on Long Island: 11 Family-Friendly Hiking Trails to Explore

-Whether you're a family of expert outdoorsman or just looking for a relaxing nature walk with your little ones, Long Island is home to an abundance of family-friendly hiking trails.
+Whether you're a family of expert outdoorsmen or are just looking for a relaxing nature walk with your little ones, Long Island is home to an abundance of family-friendly hiking trails.
 Not only do the local Long Island hiking trails offer a chance for exercise and quality time with your kids, but they also provide an opportunity to learn about Long Island's diverse natural landscape.
 From toddlers to teens, these hiking adventures offer all-ages fun for your family.

 Trails at Sands Point Preserve meander through acres of diverse habitats.

-This site offers six marked trails through 216 acres of diverse habitats, including woods, fields, a pond, and even beachfront along Long Island Sound.
-The preserve offers guided nature walks, or hikers can grab a trail map and find their own way.
-Dinosaur lovers will enjoy the Dino Trail, a short walk through the woods complete with dinosaur footprints.
+This site offers six marked trails through 216 acres of diverse habitat, including woods, fields, a pond, and even beachfront along the Long Island Sound.
+The preserve offers guided nature walks, and hikers can grab a trail map and find their own way.
+Dinosaur lovers enjoy the Dino Trail, which provides a short walk through the woods complete with dinosaur footprints.
 Sands Point Preserve is open Wednesday-Saturday, 11am-6pm and Sundays, 9am-6pm, with the last entry at 5:30pm daily.
 Admission is $15 per car, and a contactless pay station is available at the Gatehouse.
-Walk-in visitors pay $4 per person to walk in.
+Walk-in visitors pay $4 per person.
 Leashed dogs are welcome.

 Take in a diverse environment while hiking through Bayard Cutting Arboretum.

 This Long Island oasis offers eight marked trails that wind through gardens along the Connetquot River and around Long Island's pine barrens.
-The arboretum is open from 10am to 5pm, Tuesdays through Sundays, April through November, at a cost of $8 per car.
+The arboretum is open Tuesday-Sunday, from 9am-6pm.
+Vehicles pay an $8 fee to enter.

-Meditate while walking the labyrinth with the family at Avalon Park and Preserve.
+Meditate while walking the labyrinth with your family at Avalon Park and Preserve.

 Between dusk and dawn, enjoy the gifts of nature at Avalon Park and Preserve.
-The preserve features 8 acres of hiking trails, including a boardwalk and crushed stone paths.
+The preserve features eight acres of hiking trails, including a boardwalk and crushed stone paths.
 There is also a wheelchair-accessible paved hiking trail, as well as several points of interest to explore, including a labyrinth, rock formations, and sculptures.
 Leashed dogs are welcome.
 The park is closed on Mondays and admission is FREE.

-The historic, 1,750-acre Caumsett State Park offers 13 marked trails to explore, from less than a mile in length to 6 miles.
-Offering sweeping views of Long Island Sound, paved trails, and crushed stone trails, woodlands, and beachfront, all amid historic charm, it is clear why this park is a Long Island favorite.
-The park is open 7 days a week from sunrise to sunset at a cost of $8 per car.
+The historic 1,750-acre Caumsett State Park offers 13 marked trails to explore, from less than a mile in length to six miles.
+With sweeping views of the Long Island Sound, paved paths, and crushed stone trails, woodlands, and beachfront, all amid historic charm, it is clear why this park is a Long Island favorite.
+The park is open daily from sunrise to sunset, and entry is $8 per car.

-Quogue Wildlife Refuge features 7 miles of explorable trails for young and old.
+The Quogue Wildlife Refuge features seven miles of explorable rails for young and old.

-The refuge is home to diverse wildlife, some of them injured animals in rehabilitation, and 7 miles of trails to explore.
-The trails, which run through bogs and pine barrens, are easy hikes for all ages, and are accessible for wheelchairs and strollers.
+This refuge is home to diverse wildlife, some of them injured and undergoing rehabilitation, plus 7 miles of trails to explore.
+The trails, which run through bogs and pine barrens, are easy hikes for all ages, and accessible for wheelchairs and strollers.
 Keep an eye out for turtles and frogs, and stop by the outdoor wildlife complex and nature center to view owls, foxes, and a bald eagle.
-Open every day from sunrise to sunset.
+The grounds are open daily from sunrise to sunset.
 FREE